Medicare-funded Power Wheelchairs Create Headache for Amigo Mobility

 Amigo Mobility International is caught up in a larger problem involving Medicare.

 Each year, Thieme says, hundreds of people call his company after they thought they had purchased a power-operated vehicle or scooter made by Amigo.
-Instead, they got a four-wheeled, power wheelchair from another company using Medicare reimbursement.
+Instead, they got a four-wheeled, power wheelchair from another company.

 The wheelchairs, people complain, are bigger, less comfortable and harder to use.
-And although the power wheelchairs can cost up to 10 times the price of an Amigo, they are fully paid for through Medicare reimbursement and supplemental insurance.
-Amigo Mobility's scooters are partly covered.
+And although the power wheelchairs can cost up to 10 times the price of an Amigo, they are fully paid for by Medicare and supplemental insurance.
+Amigo International's scooters are partly covered.

 The problem isn't new.
-Back in the 1990s, suppliers started airing commercials for free or nearly-free power wheelchairs through Medicare reimbursement.
-From 1999 to 2003, Medicare reimbursement for power wheelchairs increased 350 percent, to $1.2 billion annually from $259 million.
+Back in the 1990s, suppliers started airing commercials for free or nearly-free power wheelchairs through Medicare.
+From 1999 to 2003, Medicare payments for power wheelchairs increased 350 percent, to $1.2 billion annually from $259 million.

 Medicare and its beneficiaries pay more than $4,000 for standard power wheelchairs.
 (Amigos sell for an average of about $2,500, but suppliers like Amigo are only reimbursed $935.03 by Medicare.)